sanilveeravu/plotly_challenge/README.md

 ## Results

 The webpage was built using javascript and bootstrap styles.
 Dynamic filter was added to populate the details of the participant.
+The webpage can be accessed through https://sanilveeravu.github.io/plotly_challenge/.
 Below is a sample of the webpage.

 ![bellybuttonwebpage](Resources/bellybuttonwebpage.png)